francoameri/tools/hardware-tools/uy2-connector/readme.md

 ### 🚚 Field Repairs
 Technicians rely on UY2 connectors for fast splicing in outdoor or damp environments thanks to their gel‑filled moisture protection.

+---

+## 🧩 Structure of the UY2 Connector
+The UY2 connector is a compact, gel‑filled butt splice designed for quick copper wire joints.
+Its structure is simple but engineered for reliability:
+- Outer Shell (Cap & Body)
+Made of durable plastic, the shell consists of a translucent body and a colored cap (usually red or orange).
+The cap is pressed down with a crimp tool to complete the splice.
+- Metal Contact Blades
+Inside the connector are sharp metal blades that pierce the insulation of the inserted wires.
+These blades cut through the plastic coating and establish direct electrical contact with the copper conductors.
+- Gel Filling
+The interior is filled with a moisture‑resistant gel.
+This protects the splice from water ingress, oxidation, and corrosion, making it suitable for outdoor or damp environments.
+- Wire Entry Ports
+Two small openings allow insertion of copper wires (26–19 AWG).
+The design ensures proper alignment so the blades pierce correctly during crimping.
+- Locking Mechanism
+Once the cap is pressed down, it locks into place, securing the wires and maintaining consistent pressure on the contact blades.

 ![UY2 Connector Diagram](./images/UY2_structure.jpg)

 ---